skip to Main Content

 A combination of increased inflammation and an inability to perform your best “would make trying to train ‘well’ a waste of effort, in my opinion,” says Kriegler.
 “Some inflammation created from a proper training stimulus is good, but potentially toxic inflammation has virtually zero upside.”

-As a result, you may find it’s more difficult to hit the speed or intensity you’re aiming for and you may notice your heart rate is higher than normal.
+As a result, you may find that it’s more difficult to hit the speed or intensity you’re aiming for, and you may notice your heart rate is higher than normal.
 In the short term, he says, you might experience headaches, fatigue, cough, itchy eyes, and excess mucus production after the training session.

 Is there anything I can do nutritionally to support my lung health?